Top Mac Security Threats: Learn How to Prevent Them

 Trojans have a 48% share and comprise the most significant threat that Mac devices face.
 They disguise themselves as programs that provide attackers access to the targeted system.
 They emerged as the biggest single threat to Mac users, and in the US, 36% of these attacks targeted MacOS in 2021.
 On Mac, Trojan attacks occur through visiting sites that download pirated content.

-If a Trojan Horse has infected your device, it provides hackers remote access to your system.
+If a Trojan Horse has infected your device, it provides hackers with remote access to your system.
 They can install malware and viruses that risk your device’s security and data.
-Also, they can corrupt your files, crash your system, connect with other infected systems and devices on the network, log your keystrokes, and access your webcam.
+They can also corrupt your files, crash your system, connect with other infected systems and devices on the network, log your keystrokes, and access your webcam.

 Coin Miners

 Cryptomining is becoming increasingly common on MacOS.
 The malicious miners have become sophisticated and use advanced tools to target victims.
 They now target Mac stems of Trojan infections.
-But, some of the coin mining activity is also done by users who leverage their Mac computing power for personal gain.
+However, some coin mining activities are also done by users who leverage their Mac computing power for personal gain.

 Browser threats such as malicious browser plugins or extensions often pose significant threats to Mac security.
-Mac comes with a built-in Safari browser.
-But still, many users prefer the popular Google Chrome browser for a more personalized experience.
-The browser add-ons are helpful and convenient tools and work as an attack vector.
+Although Macs come with a built-in Safari browser, many users prefer the popular Google Chrome browser for a more personalized experience.
+Browser add-ons are helpful and convenient tools, but they also work as an attack vector.

-Users add browser extensions from Chrome’s Web Store without realizing how dangerous it can be.
-A study finds that over 1.31 million users have installed malicious extensions this year.
-Sometimes the developer ends up selling the product to a third party who might have malicious intentions.
-Also, they can be a reason for installing malware on your device.
+Users add browser extensions from Chrome’s Web Store without realizing how dangerous they can be.
+A study finds that over 280 million users have installed malicious extensions this year.
+Sometimes, the developer ends up selling the product to a third party who might have malicious intentions.
+Extension can also be a reason for installing malware on your device.

 Hackers can even hijack browser extensions and inject them with malicious codes.
 They can run anything on the system, from installing malware to coin miners, if they hijack the add-ons.